os-omar/the-mock/README.md

 # The-Mock [![](https://badge.fury.io/js/the-mock.svg)](http://badge.fury.io/js/the-mock)

- Create & Delete REST API End-Points dynamically from a deployed the-mock server.<br />
+* Create & Delete REST API End-Points dynamically from a deployed the-mock server.
- Created for both Front-End developers and testers who needs a quick RESTful API back-end solution, in case there is none.<br />
+* Created for both Front-End developers and testers who needs a quick RESTful API back-end solution, in case there is none.
- No __coding__ involved, it has a nice UI and it can be deployed to an online server.
+* No __coding__ involved, it has a nice UI and it can be deployed to an online server.

 ## Getting Started